apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 in the Docker image, the application will fail.
 The container user is specified by the user's UID.
 If the user's UID is different between the NodeManager host and the Docker image, the container may be launched as the wrong user or may fail to launch because the UID does not exist.
+See [User Management in Docker Container](#user-management) section for more details.

 Second, the Docker image must have whatever is expected by the application in order to execute.
 In the case of Hadoop (MapReduce or Spark), the Docker